pulijon/MoodleV3/README.md

 1. Use a console to go to the folder where the Vagrantfile is located
 1. Execute vagrant halt

-All other times, except the first time:
+All other times, except the first time, to start the virtual machine:
 1. Use a console to go to the folder where the Vagrantfile is located
 1. Execute vagrant up